-- Teaching and other forms of public presentation. - Proven record of ability to supervise academic work by undergraduates or masters students. - Proven record of ability to manage time and work to strict deadlines. - Ability to write clearly and tailor communication style to meet the needs of the recipient. - Ability to work collaboratively. - Commitment to high quality teaching and fostering a positive learning environment for students - Commitment to MMA's policy of equal opportunity and the ability to work harmoniously with colleagues and students of all genders, cultures and backgrounds - Excellent interpersonal, organizational and communication skills are essential - Ability to maintain composure in stressful situations - High degree of professionalism - Demonstrated integrity and ability to maintain confidentiality
+- Teaching and other forms of public presentation. - Proven record of ability to manage time and work to strict deadlines. - Ability to write clearly and tailor communication style to meet the needs of the recipient. - Ability to work collaboratively. - Commitment to high quality teaching and fostering a positive learning environment for students. - Commitment to MMA's policy of equal opportunity and the ability to work harmoniously with colleagues and students of all genders, cultures and backgrounds. - Excellent interpersonal, organizational and communication skills. - Ability to maintain composure in stressful situations. - High degree of professionalism. - Demonstrated integrity and ability to maintain confidentiality.